nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`script` (required)
+      - String;
-      - PSGI script path.
+        PSGI script path.

     * - :samp:`threads`
+      - Integer;
+        number of worker threads
+        per :ref:`app process <sec-processes>`.
+        When started,
-      - Integer; sets the number of worker threads per app process.
-When started, each app process creates a corresponding number of threads to handle requests.
+        each app process creates this number of threads to handle requests.

         The default is :samp:`1`.

     * - :samp:`thread_stack_size`
+      - Integer;
+        stack size of a worker thread
+        (in bytes,
-      - Integer; defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).
+        multiple of memory page size;
+        the minimum value is usually architecture specific).

-        The default is system dependent and can be set with :program:`ulimit -s <SIZE_KB>`.
+        The default is usually system dependent
+        and can be set with :program:`ulimit -s <SIZE_KB>`.

 Example: